Professional Pharmaceutical Translation Services

 Patents, Pharma and Translation; a world of its own

 Patents date back to the 14th century when King Edward in England wanted to entice skilled workers and tradespeople to set up shop, teach and trade their skills and had promised them in return letters which guaranteed monopolies on industries.
 This developed into what we know patents to be today; a document which prescribes the exclusive rights to a new invention or innovation that has an industry application.
 Patents need to be concise in order to be approved, there must be no ambiguity.
 They are comprised of an abstract, background information, summary of the invention, figures, a “specification” (detailed description about how the invention was made and how it can be used), and the claims (the legal boundaries of protection).
 Translating patents therefore is a beast all in itself, with translators having to make sure that their work reflects not only the source language, but adheres to expected terminology and phraseology, and have an awareness of Patent Law in the target language to ensure that their translation is appropriate for use.
 This, combined with the need for further specific medical and pharmaceutical terminology means that Pharmaceutical Patent translators are extremely skilled and experienced professionals who need to work within extreme parameters with regards to their work.
 If you choose to use a translator unfamiliar in the field, you risk your patent being made invalid due to poor translation.
-At Rosetta Translation, you can be sure that your translation will be done by an experienced patent translator with extensive knowledge of pharmaceuticals so you can be sure that you are in good hands, every step of the way.
+At Rosetta Translation, you can be sure that your translation will be completed by an experienced patent translator with extensive knowledge of pharmaceuticals so you can be sure that you are in good hands, every step of the way.

 Medical Translation